- Our Services+

 Deteriorating, oxygen-starved cells within the retina likely help trigger neovascularization and accompanying damage in wet AMD.
 Neovascularization is activated by a protein called vascular endothelial growth factor (VEGF), targeted in wet macular degeneration treatments by anti-VEGF drugs.

 Besides affecting older populations, AMD occurs in whites and females in particular.
 The disease also can result as a side effect of some drugs, and it seems to run in families.

 New evidence strongly suggests that smoking is high on the list of risk factors for macular degeneration.
-Other risk factors for AMD include having a family member with AMD, high blood pressure, lighter eye color and obesity.
+Other risk factors for AMD include high blood pressure, lighter eye color and obesity.
 Some researchers believe that over-exposure to sunlight also may be a contributing factor in development of macular degeneration, but this theory has not been proven conclusively.
 High levels of dietary fat also may be a risk factor for developing AMD.

 The American Academy of Ophthalmology notes that findings regarding AMD and risk factors have been contradictory, depending on the study.
 The only risk factors consistently found in studies to be associated with the eye disease are aging and smoking.

 Commonly named risk factors for developing macular degeneration include:

 Aging.
 Significant vision loss accompanying more advanced forms of AMD increases from fewer than 1 percent among people in their 60s to more than 15 percent among people in their 90s, according to the Canadian Medical Association Journal (Feb.
 17, 2004 edition).